mshafer1/frclabviewtutorials/_tutorials/type-def/index.md

 If we right click on the constant that was made from our original control, we can reopen the typedef.

-{% include zoomableImage.html path='images/reopenedTypedef.png' alt='Re-opening the typedef' scaler='' height=514 width=764 %}
+{% include zoomableImage.html path='images/reopenedTypedef.png' alt='Re-opening the typedef' height=514 width=764 %}

 And we just add the get user input case to the values,

-{% include zoomableImage.html path='images/addedOption.png' alt='Adding another option' scaler='' height=499 width=515 %}
+{% include zoomableImage.html path='images/addedOption.png' alt='Adding another option' height=499 width=515 %}

 We also need to tell LabVIEW to apply the changes

-{% include zoomableImage.html path='images/applyChanges.png' alt='Applying the change' scaler='' height=539 width=327 %}
+{% include zoomableImage.html path='images/applyChanges.png' alt='Applying the change' height=539 width=327 %}

 Back in teleop, notice that both instances of the Type Def have updated.

-{% include zoomableImage.html path='images/teleopUpdated.png' alt='it updated inside Teleo too.' scaler='' height=349 width=231 %}
+{% include zoomableImage.html path='images/teleopUpdated.png' alt='it updated inside Teleo too.' height=349 width=231 %}

 And we finish out (most of this is implemented in our State Machines tutorial, so for details on that, [click here](/tutorials/state-machine/))